-- Switch on battery charger.
+- Switch on the battery charger.

-The charging current, charging voltage, and charging time

-must not be exceeded.

-Recharge the 12-V battery 3 months
+The charging current, charging voltage, and charging time must not be exceeded.
+Recharge the 12-V battery regularly when the motorcycle is not being used 3 months

-regularly when the motorcy-

-cle is not being used

-Switch off battery charger after charging and disconnect from the 12-V battery.
+- Switch off the battery charger after charging and disconnect from the 12-V battery.

-- Mount and tighten positive cable 4.

-- Position negative cable 3; mount and tighten the screw.
+Position negative cable 3 and mount and tighten the screw.
 Guideline